18F/handbook/_pages/welcome-to-18f/classes/travel-101.md

 ### Leadership

-The 18F Travel Team has four members:
+The 18F Travel Team has three members:

-* Jordan Metoyer (18F Engineering)
-* Emmanuel "Manny" Pressley (18F Design)
+* Victor Valdiviezo (TTS Operations)
+* Leah Gitter (TTS Operations)
 * Ethan Heppner (TTS Operations)
-* Leah Gitter (TTS Operations)

-Jordan and Manny manage travel approval for their respective chapters and along with Leah Gitter, are 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
-Leah Gitter approves travel for all other chapters and business units.
+Victor Valdiviezo and Leah Gitter, are 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
+Ethan Heppener fills in for Victor and Leah when they are out of the office.

-Ethan Heppner leads the 18F travel team.
-He serves as the second line of approval for all of 18F while Jordan, Manny, and Leah are in training.
-He, in coordination with Amy Lawson, TTS Director of Operations, manages and determines 18F travel policy and procedure.
-Victor Valdiviezo fills in for Ethan when he is out of the office.

 ### Communication